-The summer after his freshman year, Sonari traveled with the Penn-in-Cannes summer abroad course to attend the Cannes International Film Festival and study the international film business, firsthand.
+The summer after his first year, Sonari traveled with the Penn-in-Cannes summer abroad course to attend the Cannes International Film Festival and study the international film business, firsthand.
 Later that summer, Sonari participated in the Penn-in-Kenya summer-abroad program during which Penn students worked with refugee filmmakers in the Kakuma Refugee Camp to create films to introduce newly arrived refugees to essential services in the camp.

 Sonari came to Penn as an experienced actor, with credits including ABC’s Modern Family and The Thundermans on Nickelodeon.
 He chose Penn because he was interested in telling impactful stories as a filmmaker on the other side of the camera, and he wanted an interdisciplinary, globally oriented, liberal arts education.
 At Penn, Sonari has enjoyed taking classes that combine his interests in Cinema and Media Studies and Africana Studies.

-During his freshman year, he took a class called Cinema and Civil Rights with Professor Karen Redrobe, which explored the connections between film and the struggles for racial, cultural, and gender equality.
+During his first year, he took a class called Cinema and Civil Rights with Professor Karen Redrobe, which explored the connections between film and the struggles for racial, cultural, and gender equality.
 The power of film to not only document but also to educate, inspire, and advocate in a powerful and personal way, confirmed Sonari’s decision to double major in Cinema and Africana Studies.
 He discovered that Penn offers many opportunities to share one’s voice, from filmmaking clubs to residential programs with students who share similar interests, to a variety of student publications.
 Sonari's work has been published in The Daily Pennsylvanian and Impact, Penn’s social justice magazine and website.

 Inspired by his experiences in Kenya, Sonari co-founded and serves as co-President of Penn FilmAid, an organization that uses film as a tool for social change, on behalf of refugees and immigrants.
 In recognition of this work, Sonari and Penn FilmAid co-president Nicholas Escobar, have been named the winners of the 2018 Sol Feinstone Undergraduate Award for contributing to orderly and constructive social and educational change within and outside the university community.

 Sonari is inspired by how often his professors and peers expand the boundaries of what is possible in cross-disciplinary thinking and scholarship.
 With guidance from Professor Stephanie Boddie, Sonari participates in the Robert A. Fox Leadership Program, which awards fellowships for Penn students to explore a wide variety of nonprofit, public service, education, and media topics.
 As a Fox Research and Service Fellow, Sonari has worked on a mixed-media research project inspired by the work of civil rights activist W.E.B.
 Du Bois, which combines documentary film, oral history, music, and community-based conversations to catalogue the socio-cultural journey of people of African ancestry.
 He will co-present this work at an international conference in Montreal, Canada.
-He has also worked a project exploring how religion and education are interrelated in Philadelphia.
+He has also worked on a project exploring how religion and education are interrelated in Philadelphia.

 The breadth of opportunities, commitment to innovation, and ease of access to unparalleled resources and support have made his time at Penn exciting and challenging.